slynobody/Debian-Packages/README.md

 # Some packages currently missing in the Debian Repos.
-* Free for suggestions for other currently missing things.
+* Free for suggestions on other currently missing packages.

 # Disclaimer
 1. Use at your own risk!